ccmpbll/ccmpbll.github.io/tools-and-tech/3d-printing-design.md

 # 3D Printing and Design Gear and Software

 ## 3D Printer
-My current printer of choice is the [Prusa MK3S+](https://www.prusa3d.com/category/original-prusa-i3-mk3s/).
+My current printer of choice is the [Prusa MK4](https://www.prusa3d.com/product/original-prusa-mk4-kit-2/).
 I started off with an Ender 3 and quickly found myself spending more time tinkering, tweaking, and tuning the printer than I was actually using it to print things.
-I have never been more happy with a technology purchase in my whole life.
-This thing has been absolutely amazing.
+Eventually, I bought a Prusa MK3S+ and loved it.
+I have since upgraded to the Prusa MK4 and the [Prusa Enclosure](https://www.prusa3d.com/product/original-prusa-enclosure-3/).
+Great combination and I'm extremely happy with the new MK4.
+It's everything the MK3S+ was, just better.
+Next project will be to add the MMU3.

 ## Slicer Software
-I use both [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer/releases) and [SuperSlicer](https://github.com/supermerill/SuperSlicer), but PrusaSlicer is my go to.
-With the latest couple of releases, I find myself going back to it more and more and getting excellent results.
-The addition of organic supports and a few other features put it at the top of my list.
+I have used [PrusaSlicer](https://github.com/prusa3d/PrusaSlicer/releases), [SuperSlicer](https://github.com/supermerill/SuperSlicer), and [OrcaSlicer](https://github.com/SoftFever/OrcaSlicer) but PrusaSlicer is my go to.
+With the latest couple of releases, they have continually made things better and I get great results with it.
 You can view the latest changes and additional features [here](https://files.prusa3d.com/?latest=slicer-stable&lng=en).

-SuperSlicer is great too, but I find myself only going to it for specific things.
-It has a lot more things to tweak and tune, if that's your thing.

 ## 3D Design/CAD
 I will admit that I am certainly no expert here, but a good friend of mine talked me into trying [Fusion360](https://www.autodesk.com/products/fusion-360/personal) and I have never looked back.
 There is a bit of a learning curve for those of us that have never used real CAD software before, but once you learn how things work, it's a great tool to have.

+I have been toying around with [Shapr3D](https://www.shapr3d.com/), but have yet to make the switch.
+I like the UI, but I havent talked myself into paying for the license.

 ## Digital Calipers
 If you plan to do any design, you will find very quickly that you need a good set of calipers for accurate measurement.
 I found these on Amazon a while back and they've been great.
 [Neiko 01407A 6in Stainless Steel Digital Calipers](https://www.amazon.com/Neiko-01407A-Electronic-Digital-Stainless/dp/B000GSLKIW/).
 Yes, you can buy better calipers, but not for the money.
 My advice: go ahead and spend the few extra dollars and get the 12in version.